jmscslgroup/libpanda/doc/tutorial.md

 ## Ubuntu 18.04 LTS

 Currently Ubuntu 18.04 LTS is the only supported OS though it is very possible that libpanda will work just fine on other *nix based platforms.
-To install Ubuntu 18.04 LTS on the raspberry pi 4, you will need a method to write to micro SD cards (see [Optional Hardware](#hardware-optional)).
+To install Ubuntu 18.04 LTS on the Raspberry Pi 4, you will need a method to write to micro SD cards (see [Optional Hardware](#hardware-optional)).
 Follow the tutorial on Ubuntu's website for downloding and flashing based on your own OS:

 * [Ubuntu 18.04 LTS Raspberry Pi 4 Installation Guide](https://ubuntu.com/download/raspberry-pi)

-Once the OS is flashed, insert the SD card into the pi 4.
+Once the OS is flashed, insert the SD card into the Pi 4.
 Etherrnet is by default enabled with a DHCP client.
-There are two ways to configure the pi 4 from this point, either by plugging in a keyboard and monitor using the HDMI adapter from the [Optional Hardware](#hardware-optional), or through the preinstalled SSH server.
+There are two ways to configure the Pi 4 from this point, either by plugging in a keyboard and monitor using the HDMI adapter from the [Optional Hardware](#hardware-optional), or through the preinstalled SSH server.
 The default credentials for this image are:

 * Username: ubuntu
 * Password: ubuntu